Panic Button for Venues — Staff Safety and Event Security for Stadiums, Arenas, and Concert Halls

 • Covers parking structures, loading docks, back-of-house corridors, and outdoor event grounds

-• Proven across 25+ years of K-12 deployment — wearable badge device requires no smartphone, no app
+• Proven across 25+ years of deployment — wearable badge device, single-press activation, no personal phone needed on-site

 • Wire-free deployment — operational across multi-building venue campuses without new infrastructure